76 Results Found

 This article addresses non-technical skills you need to do to be a success in IT.

-Aside from plenty of laughs, the 1993 film “Groundhog Day” actually delivers powerful messages about change, love and the too-often-overlooked importance of being courteous to others.
+Aside from plenty of laughs, “Groundhog Day” delivers powerful messages about change, love and being a good person.
 Phil is unable to break the time loop until he totally changes who he is.
-Unless you’re as selfish and heartless as Phil, you probably don’t require this type of transformation to break the repetition.
-But everyone could stand to make a few smaller changes to get the most out of life and your profession.
+Unless you’re as selfish and heartless as Phil, by making incremental changes over time you’ll bring success to your life and career.

 Managing the change of DataStage components can often become a test of wills.
 Picture fitting a square peg in a round hole, and you might start to get the idea.
 The complexity of what is required to promote components from one environment to another during the development, testing, and eventual implementation in the production environments, should be and is often a controlled activity.